How To

 • Electrical Circuit Fault

 Any AHI Module failure from air or fuel is primarily due to system contamination.
 The AHI module is susceptible to debris and oil from the upstream systems.
-It is imperative that when replacing the AHI Module that the fuel and air system are adequately evaluated.
+When replacing the AHI Module, it is imperative to adequately evaluate the fuel and air system.

 Diagnosis and Repair